dy24703/PoW_Hardfork/README.md

 on the next PoW algorithm would be able to optimize his operation more than his competitors.
-This creates a strong incentive to build political relationships with bitcoin developers and researchers.
+This creates a strong incentive to build political relationships with Bitcoin developers and researchers.
-An attacker could use inside information to gain an disproportionate advantage, especially if he could influence the decision process.
+An attacker could use inside information to gain a disproportionate advantage, especially if he could influence the decision process.

 Second, an attacker could deceive users about